TempeHS/2025CT_Eshan.M_name/README.md

 ## Description

 Inspired by real life adventures, Scooter Ascent puts players in the seat of a high performance electric scooter, navigating treachourous terrain and testing limits of speed balance and control.
 From steep hills and razor sharp mountain ridges.
-This game tests your riding skills in extreame environments.This game was created to test the users ability on a source of transportation that are not frequently used
+This game tests your riding skills in extreame environments.This game was created to test the users ability on a source of transportation that is not frequently used

-## Getting Started
+## Game Object
+The game object in Scooter Ascent is a electric scooter designed for extreme terrain.
+It serves as the player's primary mode of transportation, capable of navigating steep inclines,narrow ridges, and unpredictable surfaces.
+The scooter is equipped with responsive controls that challenge the players balance speed and speed management.
+As players progress, they can unlock upgrades to enhance the scooter’s performance and handling.
+Mastery of the game object is essential to conquering the toughest courses and achieving top scores.

 ### Dependencies